BitCANN/bitcann-contracts/README.md

 ## TLDs

-Top Level Domains (TLDs) like `.bch` and `.sat` exist in the contracts as constructor parameters, adding them to the authchain is not required.
+Top Level Domains (TLDs) like `.bch` and `.sat` exist in the contracts, adding them to the authchain is not required.

 ## Genesis